 Understand

-[edit]Romania's third largest city with a population of 319,000 (2011), Timișoara is the administrative centre of Timiș County, and is considered the informal capital of the broader historical Banat region (one of the eastern frontiers of the Austro-Hungarian Empire, now shared by Romania, Serbia and Hungary).
+[edit]Romania's fifth largest city with a population of 251,000 (2021), Timișoara is the administrative centre of Timiș County, and is considered the informal capital of the broader historical Banat region (one of the eastern frontiers of the Austro-Hungarian Empire, now shared by Romania, Serbia and Hungary).
 It is the pre-eminent economic hub of the region, with a strong presence of automotive industry, and houses one of the most powerful IT sectors in Romania.
 Timișoara, like many other large cities in Romania, is a medical tourism service provider especially for dental care.
 There are about 40,000 students enrolled in the city's four public and two private universities, including international students from over 50 countries.

 Along with Oradea, Timișoara is part of the Art Nouveau European Route.
 The city is designated as one of the three European Capitals of Culture for 2023.